shivannis/xandr-docs-public/xandr-docs/articles/monetize/partner-center-screen-buyer-view.md

 ## Seller eligibility, history, and deals

-**Get to Know Xandr Direct**

   > [!TIP]
+  > **Get to Know Xandr Direct**
+  >
-> Xandr Direct is a group of 100+ Xandr sellers we have identified as mostly selling owned and operated inventory or selling through exclusive
+  > Xandr Direct is a group of 100+ Xandr sellers we have identified as mostly selling owned and operated inventory or selling through exclusive relationships with publishers.
-> relationships with publishers.
+  >

-For more information, please see [Xandr Direct](appnexus-direct-for-buyers.md) or contact [appnexusdirect@appnexus.com](mailto:appnexusdirect@appnexus.com) or your Xandr account manager.
+  > For more information, please see [Xandr Direct](appnexus-direct-for-buyers.md) or contact [appnexusdirect@appnexus.com](mailto:appnexusdirect@appnexus.com) or your Xandr account manager.

 - **Seller Group** - Shows if the seller is labeled as Xandr Direct.
 - **Eligibility** - Shows the transaction eligibility between members.
 A buyer may block a seller, a seller may block a buyer, or both buyer and seller may be blocked by each other.